Skip to content

 Artifacts

 Deployment artifacts (built JSON payloads + metadata) are stored locally for audit and rollback purposes.
+This section mixes one workspace-scoped control and one shell-scoped control.

 Setting Type Default Notes